Puthpiseth/pokedex/README.md

 # Pokedex
-This is a project of Simplon.co BootCamp.
+This is an individual project of Simplon.co BootCamp.
 It was developed with Web-API (https://pokeapi.co).
 You will discover thousands of Pokemon here.

 <p align="center">
     <img src="https://img.shields.io/github/repo-size/Puthpiseth/pokedex" />